First, what is a webhook?

 Percentage stop loss calculated relative to entry price.

-When using market orders and you are calculating a relative stop loss price, TradersPost will fetch a quote from your broker and use the price from the quote as the entry price in order to calculate the stop loss stop price since with markets orders, we don't know the price you will be filled at so we have to use the quote price.
+When using market orders and you are calculating a relative stop loss price, TradersPost will fetch a quote from your broker and use the price from the quote as the entry price in order to calculate the stop loss stop price since with market orders, we don't know the price you will be filled at so we have to use the quote price.

 {

-"ticker": "SQ",
+"ticker": "SPY",

 "action": "buy",